axmolengine/axmol/extensions/ImGuiEXT/README.md

 * macOS

 ## Known issues
-* Can't enable muti-viewports on macOS, so we disable it for macOS
+* Can't enable muti-viewports on macOS, so we disable this feature for macOS.

 ## Other resources of ImGui
 * https://github.com/ocornut/imgui/wiki/Bindings